wlperry/umd_biostats/ecostats_lectures/lecture_03/03_01_lecture_powerpoint.html.md

 :::
 :::::

-# Practice Exercise 1: Pine Data Analysis
+# Practice Exercise 1: Fish Data

 ::: callout-tip
-## Practice Exercise 1: Can you do this for the pine data we have collected?
+## Practice Exercise 1: Can you open the fish data `gray_I3_I8.csv` and look at the structure and make a histogram?- see activity

-Let's recreate the basic histogram of fish lengths from our last class.
-Use the `sculpin_df` data frame that's already loaded.
+Let's recreate the basic histogram of fish lengths using `gray_I3_I8.csv`